sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-schedule/augment-event-data-with-hooks.md

 ## Create a hook

-Create a new hook that runs a specific command to capture the process tree.
+Create a new hook that runs a specific command to capture the process tree:
-Set an execution **timeout** of 10 seconds for this command:

 {{< code shell >}}
 sensuctl hook create process_tree  \